syndr/dotfiles/README.md

 This repository encompasses my general workstation setup, and is meant to contain the full working configuration from new install to production machine.

-It makes use of the excellent versioning strategy outlined [here](https://www.atlassian.com/git/tutorials/dotfiles).
+It makes use of the versioning strategy outlined [here](https://www.atlassian.com/git/tutorials/dotfiles).
+If you use a different application/method for managing your dotfiles, the configuration stored in this repository should be fairly adaptable.

 # Installation